danilojr-delacruz/danilojr-delacruz.github.io/_posts/2023-12-30-Forward-and-Reverse-Mode-Differentiation.md

     - At iteration $m$ return $\frac{df_{m}}{df_{0}} = \frac{df_{m}}{dx}$

 ## Comparison
 The direction of recursion in forward and backward mode yields the method's name but it also results in the cost being dependent on the input and output dimensions respectively.
-In general, a recursion comprises of Matrix-Matrix Multiplication which is $O(d^{3})$ where $d = \max d_{i}$.
+In general, a recursion comprises matrix-matrix multiplication which is $O(d^{3})$ where $d = \max d_{i}$.
 However
-- If $d_{0} = 1$ and $x$ is a scalar, then forward recursion comprises of a Matrix-Vector Multiplication, $O(n^{2})$
+- If $d_{0} = 1$ and $x$ is a scalar, then forward recursion comprises of a matrix-vector multiplication, $O(d^{2})$
-- Likewise if $d_{m} = 1$ and $f$ is a scalar, then backward recursion comprises of Vector-Matrix Multiplication, also $O(n^{2})$.
+- Likewise, if $d_{m} = 1$ and $f$ is a scalar, then backward recursion comprises vector-matrix multiplication, also $O(d^{2})$.

-In the context of Neural Networks, $f$ typically corresponds to a 1-dimensional loss function (e.g. Cross-Entropy for classification and Mean-Square Error in regression) and this is the case we will consider.
+In the context of Neural Networks, $f$ typically corresponds to a scalar / 1D loss function (e.g. cross-entropy for classification and mean-squared error in regression).
+Hence, this is the case we will consider.

 ### Computational-Cost
-In terms of function evaluations and computation of transition jacobians, Forward and Backward mode are the same.
-We only need to consider the cost of the recursion.
+In terms of function evaluations and computation of Transition Jacobians, forward and backward modes are identical.
+Hence, we only need to consider the cost of the recursion.

-For Forward mode this is $O(md^{3})$ whereas only having to perform Vector-Matrix Multiplication reduces the complexity of Backward Mode to $O(md^{2})$.
+For forward mode, this is $O(md^{3})$ whereas only having to perform vector-matrix multiplication reduces the complexity of backward mode to $O(md^{2})$.

 ### Numerical Stability
-This discrepancy in computational cost is closely related to the common trick used in Numerical Linear Algebra where $ABx$ is evaluated as $A(Bx)$ as opposed to $(AB)x$.
+This discrepancy in computational cost is closely related to the common trick used in numerical linear algebra where $ABx$ is evaluated as $A(Bx)$ as opposed to $(AB)x$.

-The other reason this is beneficial, is because Matrix-Matrix multiplication is not numerically (backward) stable whereas Matrix-Vector Multiplication is.
-See {% cite ox_c61_nla -L chapter -l 7.6 %}.
-This means that a naive implementation of Forward Mode would be unstable.
+The other reason this is beneficial is that matrix-vector multiplication is numerically (backward) stable whereas matrix-matrix multiplication is not, see {% cite ox_c61_nla -L chapter -l 7.6 %}.
+This means that a naive implementation of forward mode would be unstable.

 The stability of matrix multiplication can be improved for a slight increase in computational complexity, see {% cite demmelFastLinearAlgebra2007 %}.
-Despite, the paper claiming these algorithms are parallelisable, it is unlikely to have an implementation with minimised constant factors due to its age.
-In particular this means, the increase in computing time would be exacerbated by a difference in software.
+Despite, the paper claiming these algorithms are parallelisable, it is unlikely to have an implementation with minimised constant factors due to its novelty.
+Therefore, the increase in computing time for a stable algorithm would be exacerbated by a difference in software.

-These two reasons demonstrate why Backward Mode is appealing.
-However the next section, demonstrates its major caveat.
+These two reasons demonstrate why backward mode is appealing.
+However, the next section outlines its major caveat.

-### Memory-Cost
+### Memory Cost
-In Forward Mode, we only need to store the previous transition jacobians $\frac{df_{i+1}}{df_{u}}$ which yields a memory cost of $O(d^{2})$.
+In forward mode, we only need to store the previous Transition Jacobian $\frac{df_{i+1}}{df_{u}}$ which yields a memory cost of $O(d^{2})$.

-On the other hand, Backward Mode needs to store all the transition jacobians during the forward pass as it can only use them during the backward pass.
-This leads to a memory cost of $O(md^{3})$.
+On the other hand, backward mode needs to store all the Transition Jacobians during the forward pass as it can only use them during the backward pass.
+This leads to a memory cost of $O(md^{2})$ (same order as computation complexity).

 As the computational powers of computers are plateauing and applications often call for neural networks with millions of parameters, memory can be a bottleneck.
-There has been some attempts to alleviate this.
+There have been some attempts to alleviate this.
-- Memory-Efficient Backpropagation Through Time {% cite gruslysMemoryEfficientBackpropagationTime2016 %} proposed a method which decreased the memory usage by 95% for backpropagation in a recurrent neural network.
-For recurrent neural networks, because the depth $m$ is large, the memory cost is acutely felt.
+- Memory-Efficient Backpropagation Through Time {% cite gruslysMemoryEfficientBackpropagationTime2016 %}
+    - Proposed a method that decreased memory usage by 95% for backpropagation in a recurrent neural network.
+    - For recurrent neural networks, because the depth $m$ is large, the memory cost is acutely felt.
     - (Unsure: I will aim to discuss this paper in another post.
 But I think the idea is to recompute the earlier gradients from scratch in the backward pass as opposed to holding them for the entire run.
 This increases computational cost.)
 - The Symplectic Adjoint Method: Memory-Efficient Backpropagation of Neural-Network-Based Differential Equations {% cite matsubaraSymplecticAdjointMethod2023 %}
     - Neural-Based Differential Equation refers to $du = f_{\theta}(u) dt$ where $f_{\theta}$ is a neural network.